Online Casino Safety Guide (2026)

 Payments, Withdrawals, and KYC

-Fairness: RNG, RTP, Volatility, and Independent Audits
+Fairness: RNG, RTP, Volatility, and Audits

-Step 4: Protecting Your Identity & Account
+Step 4: Protect Your Identity & Account

-Account Security: Passkeys, MFA, and Anti‑Phishing
+Account Security: Passwords, MFA, and Anti-Phishing

 Privacy and Your Data

-Step 5: Responsible Gambling Tools & Support
+Step 5: Use Responsible Gambling Tools Early

-Responsible Gambling Tools You Should Use
+Responsible Gambling Tools You Should Actually Use

-Step 6: Scam Warning Signs
+Step 6: Learn the Main Scam Warning Signs

 Step 7: What To Do If Something Goes Wrong